Mountain Mints

 • You’re looking for a low-maintenance pollinator lifeline that comes back every year.

-• Pollinator powerhouse: Mountain Mint is one of the top native plants for bees and butterflies.
+• Pollinator powerhouse: All species of mountain mint are among the top native plants for bees and butterflies.

 • Long bloom time: Flowers for a month or more in mid to late summer.